 How does induction charging work for electric cars?

-A bit like cell phones, induction charging is wireless charging.
-This would allow drivers to avoid stopping too often without having to invest in an electric car car with a longer range.
-In the case of freeways, magnetic coils magnetic coils would be slid under the asphalt, circulating an electric current and creating a magnetic field to power your electric vehicle's batteries.
+A bit like mobile phones, induction charging is wireless charging.
+This would enable drivers to avoid stopping too often without having to invest in a electric car more expensive, offering greater autonomy.
+In the case of motorways magnetic coils would be slid under the asphalt to circulate an electric current and creating a magnetic field to power the batteries in your electric vehicle.

-The startup Electreon, which will supply the Vinci Group with the induction system, has already started projects like this in Israel, Sweden, the United States and Italy, where Fiat is testing the charging of a small 500 on dedicated road plots.
+The start-up Electreon, which will supply the Vinci Group with the induction system, has already launched projects like this one in Israel, Sweden, the United States and Italy, where Fiat is testing the recharging of a small 500 on dedicated road plots.

 What are the advantages of electric roads?

-Electric roads", where motorists can drive while recharging, offer many advantages.
+Electric roads", where motorists can drive while recharging their batteries, offer a number of advantages.

-Firstly, it reduces downtime and the occupancy rate of charging charging stations at highway rest areas.
-By driving on a stretch of electric road, your vehicle will be able to cover a greater distance before taking a break.
-As a reminder, it's important to take a break every two hours when driving.
-What's more, this encourages the use of batteries that are lighter and require less rare materials.
-Thanks to this breakthrough, electric mobility will become more accessible to drivers who are still skeptical about their range.
+Firstly, it helps to reduce downtime and the occupancy rate of charging stations at motorway service areas.
+By travelling a stretch of electric road, your vehicle will be able to cover a greater distance before taking a break.
+As a reminder, it is important to take a break every two hours when you drive.
+It also encourages the use of batteries that are lighter and require less rare materials.
+Thanks to this breakthrough, electric mobility will become more accessible to drivers who are still sceptical about the range available to them.

-What's more, it's also a system for promoting the use of electric trucks with "a significant reduction in the size of batteries for trucks making long journeys", said former Renault executive Patrick Pelata.
+What's more, it's also a system for promoting the use of electric truck with "a significant reduction in the size of batteries for heavy goods vehicles making long journeys", said former Renault executive Patrick Pelata.

-Ultimately, this is a major step forward in France's energy transition, as it moves ever closer to an electrified, more environmentally-friendly world.
-As Patrick Pelata pointed out, this represents "a strong decarbonization of long-distance road transport as electricity decarbonizes in Europe".
+Ultimately, this is a major step forward in France's energy transition, as it moves increasingly towards an electrified and more environmentally-friendly world.
+As Patrick Pelata pointed out, this represents "a strong decarbonisation of long-distance road transport as electricity is decarbonised in Europe".

 Are there any alternatives?

-Other alternatives to induction charging for electric cars are currently being considered.
+Other alternatives to inductive charging for electric cars on the roads are currently under consideration.

-The Swedish consortium Elonroad (a grouping of several companies), is developing a project where a rail is inserted on the asphalt to enable electric cars equipped with their technology to recharge while driving.
-Tests have been underway since 2019 in southern Sweden.
+Le consortium The Swedish company Elonroad (a consortium of several companies) is developing a project in which a rail is inserted into the asphalt to enable electric cars equipped with their technology to recharge while driving.
+Tests have been carried out in southern Sweden since 2019.

 A third solution is currently being tested in Germany.
-This is the most technically advanced solution available today, using a catenary like those seen on streetcars.
+This is currently the most technically advanced, using a catenary like those seen on trams.
 However, it can only power heavy goods vehicles, not private electric vehicles.
-What's more, roadside pylons are required for its operation, and pose road safety problems, according to a report submitted to the Ministry of Transport.
+What's more, roadside pylons are needed to operate it, and this poses road safety problems, according to a report submitted to the Ministry of Transport.